chuanfuyap/chuanfuyap.github.io/_posts/2021-11-30-secret-santa.md

 And then you can just check the sent mailbox to see it all go out.

-IF you reached the end, thanks for reading, hope you enjoyed it and hope it helped you.
+If you reached the end, thanks for reading, hope you enjoyed it and hope it helped you.

 <a class="anchor" id="complete-code"></a>